Ramadan 2017 and 2018

-This month-long fast is done to commemorate what, according to Muslims, was the first Quranic revelation to Muhammad, and its observance is one of the Five Pillars of Islam- a list of the great deeds every Muslim ought do in his life to secure salvation.
+This month-long fast is done to commemorate the first Quranic revelation to Muhammad, and its observance is one of the Five Pillars of Islam – a list of the great deeds every Muslim ought do in his life to secure salvation.

 In the UAE, work days are usually shortened by two hours during Ramadan, and many use this extra time for an afternoon nap.
-Many also stay up through most of the night and become extremely fatigued during daylight hours.
+Many also stay up late at night and become extremely fatigued during daylight hours.
 Unfortunately, this tiredness tends to cause some to become more irritable, less productive at their job, and less careful while driving.
 Thus, there is a downturn economically and a upsurge in traffic accidents during Ramadan in the UAE.

 Even non-Muslims need to avoid certain activities during Ramadan in the UAE, including:

 - Eating in public between sunrise and sunset

 - Drinking, even at a bar, though in Dubai, there are exceptions

 - Listening to loud music, unless it is Islamic religious music

 During the final 10 days of Ramadan, prayer exercises intensify, and many spend all the night in prayer.
 Finally, at the very end of the month, a large festival called “Eid El Fitr” occurs.
 Businesses typically let their employees have holidays of between one and four days at this time to attend the festival and to recover from the long fast.

 The best old – and ancient! – famous travel quotes to inspire your next holiday adventure